Dan Suckling Review: What Is His "Fishing Net Strategy"?

 Cons

-- Hard to verify the success of his previous coaching programs as there isn’t much information online
+• Hard to verify the success of Dan Suckling’s previous coaching programs as there isn’t much information online

 Dan Suckling’s Fishing Net strategy is a 7-day launch method for getting subscribers without relying on cold traffic.
 It involves targeting existing audiences like your email lists, social media followers, and past customers.
 Instead of charging a 1-time high-ticket fee, Dan offers weekly subscriptions.
 The Fishing Net strategy operates through a 7-day sequence:

-Dan Suckling started an online fitness business in 2016, Super Mums Elite, after the passing of his mother.
+Dan Suckling began his entrepreneurial journey in 2016 when he founded the online fitness business, Super Mums Elite, after the passing of his mother.
 He taught moms how to regain self-confidence through a fitness program.
 Super Mums Elite had 225 members at its height and earned Dan $10K a week.
 In 2019, he took his $60K savings and started his new business, Cash Clock Academy.
 The Academy taught fitness coaches how to build a profitable online fitness business.
 Dan made over $500K in the first 6 months.
 He invested over $200K and made 7-figures in return.

 Running Cash Clock Academy required continuous handling of 136 clients, sales calls, and team management.
 The feeling of burning out led Dan to develop his Fishing Net subscription-based strategy.
 He sent a $97 weekly group coaching offer to his email list and had 47 people sign up within 2 days.
 He studied the psychology behind subscription services like Netflix and Spotify and refined his strategy.
 In a year, he had about 270 people paying $97 per week.
 He was spending 2 hours a day working and used automated systems and 1 assistant.
 His new subscription-based business allowed him the luxury of moving to Bali, Indonesia.
 He founded new programs, including 6-Figure Fitpro University and Subscription Kings.